cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 [in progress]

-## Aggregating Spring Boot logs with Elastic Stack and Docker
+## Aggregating logs of Spring Boot applications running on Docker with Elastic Stack

-This post describes how to aggregate logs from Spring Boot applications with Elastic Stack.
+This post describes how to aggregate logs of Spring Boot applications running on Docker with Elastic Stack.

 ## What are logs and what are they meant for?

-The [Twelve-Factor App methodology][12factor], a set of best practices for building software as a service applications, define logs as _a stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services_ which _provide visibility into the behavior of a running app._
+The [Twelve-Factor App methodology][12factor], a set of best practices for building _software as a service_ applications, define logs as _a stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services_ which _provide visibility into the behavior of a running app._

 These best practices recommend that logs should be treated as _event streams_: